moemuf291/TrustCaptcha/README.md

 Optional (recommended for production):
 - Redis 6+ (local or managed).
 Set `REDIS_URL` to connect.
   - Note: Fail-fast is NOT enabled by default.
 If Redis is missing/unreachable, the app falls back to in-memory storage (not durable, not shared across processes).
 Enable Redis for production.
-- Create a `.env` file in the project root; variables are auto-loaded via python-dotenv.

 Run:
 ```bash